jeremyreimert/SmartBuoy/README.md

 module.
 A data reading is taken every 30 seconds and streamed live.
 Every hour a reading is sent to a database for storage.

-Both live and historic readings are viewed using the SmartBuoy Dashbaord.
+Both live and historic readings are viewed using the SmartBuoy GUI.